fyc423/YCRCClusterSetupTutorial/InteractiveWebPortal.md

 ## During Development Phase
-During the development of your scripts, you can use the [Web Portal (Open OnDemand)](https://docs.ycrc.yale.edu/clusters-at-yale/access/ood/), and create an interactive session for the specific cluster you are using.
+You can use the [Web Portal (Open OnDemand)](https://docs.ycrc.yale.edu/clusters-at-yale/access/ood/), and create an interactive session for the specific cluster you are using.
+This is usually recommended during the development phase of your scripts.

 You can also use the web portal to
 - Check `Files`